top of page

 narrow alley in must visit Golden Gai in Tokyo

 Many of the best bars in Golden Gai are nowadays for members or locals only, as an attempt to guarantee it is not taken over by tourism, and its essence is preserved.
-Nevertheless, visiting it is still one of the most awesome things to do in Tokyo.
+Nevertheless, visiting it is still one of the most unique things to do in Tokyo.
 You'll have a fun and nostalgic glimpse into Tokyo's past, while enjoying a glass of Shōchū and finding your place in the Tetris-like seating arrangement of your bar of choice.

 man in bar area Golden Gai Tokyo